Apollo-Blaze/Murder-Mystery/README.md

 - **Forensic Analysis**: Allows in-depth examination of the crime scene for forensic details.
 - **Loading States**: Animated loading screens that provide a seamless transition between scenes and maintain user engagement.
 - **Responsiveness**: Fully responsive design using Tailwind CSS, ensuring compatibility across devices.
+- **Speech-to-Text**: A new way to interact with the game by transcribing spoken words to text.

 ---